urbanairship/python-library/docs/automation.rst

 Deleting an Automation
 ----------------------
-Delete an existing automation for this app.
+Delete an existing automation for a project.
 For more information, see: https://docs.airship.com/api/ua/#operation/api/pipelines/pipeline_id/delete

 .. code-block:: python